• Home

 The marketing channels you use right now may not match up with the channels your vertical uses.
 Use the info you got from interviewing your customers to choose where you'll distribute your marketing materials and content.

-Spendesk's head of content, Patrick Whatman, learned the importance of channels when verticalizing for more "traditional" industries than tech, like retail and construction.
+Spendesk's former head of content, Patrick Whatman, learned the importance of channels when verticalizing for more "traditional" industries than tech, like retail and construction.
 Whatman says:

 We had to get a lot more serious about local events, sponsorships, and even looked into classic radio advertising.
 People really do listen to terrestrial radio here in France, especially when they drive from job site to job site."